yalmip/yalmip.github.io/_posts/2017-11-24-multi-objective-problems.md

 * No, YALMIP does not interface any multi-objective solver to compute the pareto-optimal solution set.
 * Yes, of course you can compute solutions to the multi-objective problem by simply implementing a multi-objective algorithm using any standard solver to compute solutions to the optimization problems that arise.

-## Scalarizing a multi-objective objective
+## Scalarizing a the multi-objective

-A simple way to attack a multi-objective problem is to scalarize the objective functions, i.e. introduce a single objective which represents a compromise of the objective.
+A simple way to attack a multi-objective problem is to scalarize the objective functions, i.e. introduce a single objective which represents a compromise of the competing objectives.

 Consider the [portfolio example](/example/portfolio)